Hackerl/mandibule/readme.md

 Here is how mandibule works:

-- find an executable section in target process with enough space (~5Kb)
+- find an executable section in target process with enough space (~500b)
 - attach to process with ptrace
 - backup register state
 - backup executable section
+- inject malloc shellcode into executable section
+- malloc enough space in remote process for inject mandibule
-- inject mandibule code into executable section
+- inject mandibule code into memory allocated in the previous step
 - let the execution resume on our own injected code
 - wait until exit() is called by the remote process
+- inject free shellcode into executable section
+- free previously allocated memory
 - restore registers & memory
 - detach from process